smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 conflicting feedback.

 # SCONE Usage in a 5G Network
-5G systems are built on a cloud-native Service-Based Architecture (SBA), which provides flexibility for introducing new functions such as SCONE.
+5G systems are consists of a 5G Radio Acceess Network (RAT) and 5G packet core.
+5G packet core is built on a cloud-native Service-Based Architecture (SBA), and has the concept of Network Functions (NF) which provides flexibility for introducing new functions required to deploy SCONE in the network.
+Appendix A describes different network compontents of 5G network.
-The User Plane Function (UPF) serves as the natural anchor point for SCONE signaling because it handles packet forwarding, QoS enforcement, and interaction with the Session Management Function (SMF) and Policy Control Function (PCF).

-## Applicability of SCONE in a 5G Network
-In 5G, the UPF is the on-path SCONE network element with access to subscriber policy and user-plane connectivity between the User Equipment (UE or client application endpoint) and the Internet.
+In 5G, the UPF is the on-path network element with access to subscriber policy and user-plane connectivity between the User Equipment (UE or client application endpoint) and the Internet.
 The UPF is capable of generating SCONE throughput advice per application flow, enabling endpoints to adjust sending rates proactively.
 SCONE signaling occurs over the existing data path.

+Analysing the details, the User Plane Function (UPF) appeares to be serve as the natural anchor point for SCONE signaling.
+However, due to the flexiblity any 5G network component that is capable of fulfill the applicability and manageability considerations can act as a SCONE network element.

 The following diagram illustrates how throughput advice is conveyed within 5G, highlighting the role of user-plane SCONE network elements.

 ~~~~
 +---------+